siriosjohn/sudoku/README.md

 # sudoku

-This is a simple C program to check, solve and generate sudoku Puzzles.
+This is a simple C program to generate, solve and check sudoku Puzzles using backtracking and recursion.
-For solving a puzzle I used a backtracking algorithm.

 Accpetable arguments: